 Fam, aren’t Tanzania’s supposed to be polite?

-I stood there ashamed thinking, this person’s ancestors already took half of our people, the least he can do is not make me look bad in my motherland by being shining in Swahili.
+I stood there muddled thinking, this person’s ancestors had already taken half of our people, why is he making me look bad in my motherland by shining in Swahili?

 It is a two-and-a-half-hour ferry ride to Zanzibar.
 These ferries are nothing compared to the ones at Kenyan coast.
 I am talking about comfortable seats, snacks on the ride and even Wi-Fi.